ashen-v2/cs50p-capstone/README.md

 # 🎓 CS50P Capstone: YouTube Video Transcript API

-This project is a FastAPI-based API for returning transcripts, playlists, and video metadata from a database that contains transcripts of videos in CS50 youtube channel.
-It is designed as a capstone project for CS50P.
+This project is a web API for returning transcripts, playlists, and video metadata from a database that contains transcripts of videos in CS50 youtube channel.
+It is designed as a capstone project for CS50P made using FastAPI.

 ## ✨ Features